-We explored how the temporal cortex in the human brain processes human and non-human faces.
-My contribution to this work is that I discovered a causal relationship between the post-fusiform area and face perception.
+We explored how the temporal cortex in the human brain processes human and non-human faces using machine learning methods and electrical brain stimulation.
+We discovered a causal relationship between the post-fusiform area and face perception.
 You can access our work published in Nature Communications here!

 What happens in our brain when we do math?

-We looked at the temporal profiles of the neuronal activity in the posterior inferior temporal gyrus (PITG) and the intraparietal sulcus (IPS) in response to visually different formats of numbers.
+We looked at the temporal profiles of the neuronal activity in the posterior inferior temporal gyrus (PITG) and the intraparietal sulcus (IPS) in response to different visual representations of numbers.
 You can access my first-author work published in the Journal of Cognitive Neuroscience here!

 Which brain areas cause subjective experiences?